dadkakdead/MyBoss/README.md

     - Dotted Line Manager Surname
     - Dotted Line Manager

-See "data_minimum" tab in *MyBoss-sample_input.xlsx* for the example of minimum data input.
+See "data_minimum" tab in *example input data.xlsx*.

-### How to customize it on my own? ###
+### How to customize MyBoss on my own? ###
 The sad news is that VBA code is stored inside the *MyBoss.pptm* file in binary format.
-So, if you want to customize the **MyBoss**, you will have to use Office Visual Basic Editor.
+So, if you want to customize  **MyBoss**, you will have to use Office Visual Basic Editor.

 1. To customize logic (VBA):
     - PC: type Alt+F11 or go to "Developer" tab -> Visual Basic;
     - Mac: go to Tools -> Macro -> Visual Basic Editor.
-2. To customize UI (Ribbon XML):
+2. To customize UI tab (Ribbon XML):
 [Reference guide on UI], [Mac Ribbon examples], [Win Ribbon examples]
     - PC: Suggest using utility [OfficeCustomUIEditorSetup]
-    - Mac: suggest you find a PC and check the point below.
-[However], if you change the extension of *MyBoss.pptm* from PPTM to ZIP and look inside the archive, you will find the Ribbon XML, which you can then edit...
+    - Mac: Suggest you find a PC.
+[However], if you change the extension of *MyBoss.pptm* from PPTM to ZIP and look inside the archive, you will find the Ribbon XML, which then you can edit...

 [Reference guide on UI]: <https://msdn.microsoft.com/en-us/library/dd926139(v=office.12).aspx>